p-e-andrews/CodeChallenge/README.md

 7. Re cited positronx, add code to CreateProcess.vue and update fields etc
 8. Re cited positronx, add code to EditProcess.vue and update fields etc
 9. Create routes for vue, under 'resources/js' create file 'routes.js'
 10. Add required packages to 'App.js' under 'resources/js', re cited positronx

+Start Vue CRUD:
+1. Open 2 command line windows
+2. In the first window, cd into your project, then start npm: npm run watch
+3. In the second window, cd into yourproject, then start dev server: php artisan serve
+4. In your browser navigate to http://127.0.0.1:8000/
+5. If nothing appears, F12 or inspect page, look under network tab
+6. For 404 on app.css or app.js, check your blade file references/paths (see NOTE 6)
+7.

 Testing setup:
 1. Log in to local server, in command line: mysql -uscott -utiger